-The scholarship is not available to students undertaking a master’s degree by research.
+The scholarship is not available to students undertaking a Master’s degree by research.

 Austrade established the Beryl Wilson Scholarship for Women in International Business in 2013 in recognition of Mrs Beryl Wilson, the first woman to be appointed as a trade commissioner in 1963.
 Beryl Wilson was appointed as Assistant Trade Commissioner in the Los Angeles office in 1963.
-She was later appointed the Deputy Director of the Department of Trade and Industry (now Department of Foreign Affairs and Trade).
+She was later appointed the Deputy Director of the Department of Trade and Industry (now the Department of Foreign Affairs and Trade).

 The purpose of the scholarship is to encourage, support and advance the involvement of women in international business.
 The scholarship will also contribute towards building Asia-capable staff and leaders.

 Austrade will award one (1) scholarship each year.

 The value of the scholarship is up to $40,000 for full-time study and will be pro-rated for a part-time recipient

 The scholarship funds will reimburse the award recipient’s tuition fees, study materials and other expenses incurred in undertaking the course of study.

 The award recipient will have the opportunity to: